Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: Asymptotic Theory

+where the limit of the right hand side is assumed to exist. \end{description} Thus each element has a limit given on the right hand side.
+With sufficient variation across $y_k$, the limit of the matrix $H_{\eta, NT}$ is non-degenerate and satisfies (\ref{eq4.3}).

-Condition (i) of this assumption requires that the fourth moment of $\gamma_i(y)$ is bounded by its second moment up to a constant, uniformly in $y$.
+Assumption \ref{ass4.3} (i) requires that the fourth moments of $\vgamma_i(y)$ and $d_{\vgamma, i}(y)$ are bounded by their second moment up to a constant, uniformly in $y$.
 To see the plausibility of this condition, again consider model (\ref{eq4.4}).
 Then the left hand side of condition (i) becomes

-which is upper bounded by a constant provided $\frac{1}{N}\sum_{i=1}^N\E(\| \bar\gamma_i(y)\vw_{i}' \| ^{4})<C.$ Other conditions of this assumption are standard.
-Condition (iii) requires that we only focus on $y\in\mathcal Y$ that are in the range of the observed outcomes.
-Finally, conditions (iv) and (v) of Assumption \ref{ass4.3} identify the parameters $\theta(y)$ and $\vbeta_i(y)$.
+which is upper bounded by a constant provided $\frac{1}{N}\sum_{i=1}^N\E( \sup_y \| \bar\vgamma_i(y)\vw_{i}' \| ^{4})<C.$ Other conditions of this assumption are standard.
+Condition (ii) requires higher moments to be bounded.
+For instance, we need $\E \|\vw_{i}\|^{8+c}<C$ where $\vw_i$ is a vector of characteristics such as initial labor income, years of schooling and race.
+These are standardized so it is plausible to assume they have high moments.

+Conditions (iii) and (iv) identify the parameters $\vtheta(y)$ and $\vbeta_i(y)$.
 To see this, note that the model implies

 Inverting $\frac{1}{T}\sum_{t=1}^T\mathbb E_i\vx_{it}\vx_{it}'$ leads to the identification of $\vbeta_i(y)$.
 In addition, $\rank(C_2)\geq \dim(\vz_{i})$ implies the identification of $\vtheta(y).$